 National Federation of Tempel Youth (NFTY)

 Our speaking careers began with a chance invitation to speak to health classes for a day at a local New York high school in June 2010.
 We managed to overcome the terror of public speaking and came out with a real sense of empowerment.
 It was clear that our story was interesting enough to hold their attention and powerful enough to make a real impact.
-Since the beginning of 2011 the Hang Up And Drive program has been seen across the country at over 110 events for teens.
-Everywhere we go, from high schools to religious institutions to summer camps and more, we find that our young age helps us to connect with teens on a peer to peer level and through Facebook and Twitter we're able to stay in touch with anyone from our audiences who are interested in the topic.
-The testimonial above is the sentiment we hear from teachers and principals nearly everywhere we go.
+Since the beginning of 2011 the Hang Up And Drive program has been seen across the country at over 200 events for teens.
+Now travelling and speaking on her own while Steve runs the business, Jacy finds that from high schools to religious institutions to summer camps and more, her young age helps her connect with teens on a peer to peer level and, through Facebook and Twitter, Jacy's able to stay in touch with anyone from the audience who's interested in the topic.
+The testimonial above is the sentiment we hear from teachers and principals nearly everywhere Hang Up And Drive goes.